 Is It Safe To Take Fenugreek While Trying To Conceive?

-The Iraqi Academic Scientific Journal in 2011 notes positive effects on ovulation induction with the use of fenugreek, however, this study was only down on rats, but it seems very promising to me.
+The Iraqi Academic Scientific Journal in 2011 notes positive effects on ovulation induction with the use of fenugreek; however, this study was only done on rats, but it seems very promising.

 And in Tori Hudson’s book Women’s Encyclopedia of Natural Medicine , she recommends the use of fenugreek as a progesterone precursor to stimulate ovulation and to help women trying to conceive increase their chances for pregnancy.